FOREX-Euro drops on anti-austerity votes but off lows

 "Clearly damage has been done by this weekend's political developments and euro support should dissipate in the days ahead," Esiner said.
 "The euro will likely drop below $1.30 again and find a new range, perhaps between $1.26 to $1.28."

-Uncertainty about the euro has grown over the past week as evident in the options market, with three-month euro/dollar risk reversals biased toward euro puts, trading at -2.75 vols, up from around -2.2 vols a week earlier and around -2.0 vols in early April.
+Uncertainty about the euro has grown over the past week as evident in the options market, with three-month euro/dollar risk reversals biased toward euro puts, trading at -2.6 vols, unchanged from the previous session but up from -2.250 vols a week earlier and around -2.0 vols in early April.

 Greece might run out of cash by end-June if it does not have a government in place to negotiate a next aid tranche with the EU and the IMF and projected state revenues fall short, three finance ministry officials told Reuters.